cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     **Absorption of agent** by the circuit will **decrease *F*<sub>i</sub>**.
 * **V<sub>A</sub>**
 Increased alveolar ventilation increases *F*<sub>i</sub>, as it replenishes agent that has been taken up into the vasculature.
-    * Similarly, increased **dead space** will prolong induction, as anaesthetic gas will be delivered to non-perfused alveoli.
+    * Similarly, increased **dead space** will prolong induction, as anaesthetic gas will be delivered to non-perfused alveoli
 * **FRC**
 A **large FRC** will dilute the amount of agent inspired with each breath, and so **reduce *F*<sub>i</sub>**.
     * This is measured with the V<sub>A</sub>/FRC ratio